Love the Forest – Sweden

 For the project’s partners the initiative will give other types of benefits, for instance in the form of new ideas and an understanding of what values young people hold in regard to the Swedish forests.
 Moreover, the project partners come into close contact with the young generation that will be an important stakeholder in the long-term run, either as consumer and beneficiaries of the Swedish forest, or potentially even in the form of new employees or forest managers.
 The partners are given the opportunity to describe their work, their mission and the importance of the forest in a different and more easily accessible way, that is by reaching out to the broad public (students, teachers and potentially even the families of the students).
 Through Sweden’s largest science centre, Universeum, a communication channel is established that plays an important role for future sustainable forest development.

 Does the innovation need particular policies, stakeholder, or market conditions to work?

 The contest requires a high level of commitment and resources from the partners who run the project together with Universeum.
-The forest companies and associations involved have to devote considerable time to the mission should be worded in a way that reflects society’s challenges, while choosing a participatory approach to work with and understand the target audience, in this case schoolchildren and teachers.
+The forest companies and associations involved have to devote considerable time to word the competition in a way that reflects society’s challenges.
+Furthermore, a participatory approach is required to work with and understand the target audience, in this case schoolchildren and teachers.

-Therefore, the collaboration with Universeum is an important element, because as a science center Universeum knows how to use educational methodologies to convey knowledge, provide inspiration about a range of topics and spark creativity among the visitors and the target audience.
+Therefore, the collaboration with Universeum is an important element.
+As a science center Universeum knows how to use educational methodologies to convey knowledge, provide inspiration about a range of topics and spark creativity among the visitors and the target audience.
 The competition also requires teachers who are willing and have the time and opportunity to introduce new ways of working in the classrooms and to free up the resources needed for a successful outcome for the pupils.